 Name: Hooper Vessel: U-20 Human counterpart: Commander Walter Schwieger

-Conditions on board a submarine are cramped enough without having a four-legged friend running around.
+Conditions onboard a submarine are cramped enough without having a four-legged friend running around.
 But that’s not what Walter Schwieger commander of the German submarine U-20 thought.
-He believed having dogs around were good for morale.
+He believed having dogs around was good for morale.

 Schwieger had a deep love of animals.
 It was against naval regulations to have a dog on board so he smuggled Hooper, his white dachshund, on the U20.
 Hooper was there when the U-20 sunk the RMS Lustiania off the coast of Kinsale.

 After chasing down the Portuguese ship, the Maria de Molenos and the crew had escaped the U-20 shot a torpedo and sunk the ship.
-Among the wreckage on of the crew spotted a dog swimming.
+Among the wreckage one of the crew spotted a dog swimming.
 It was another dachshund.
 She was taken on board and named Maria.
 Soon she had four puppies and for a time there were six dogs on board the sub!
-That was a bit much so they gave three away to other ships.
+That was a bit much for them so they gave three away to other ships.

 6. The Dogs of the Titanic